 And it’s trickier if you are writing for a company seeking to create impact.
 The stakes feel higher.
 It’s more personal.
 It is like bragging on your children.
 You know it’s important to do, but it always feels a little awkward.

-I have worked with dozens of impact companies struggling to articulate their vision.
-But the work feels personal because I also write for an impact company.
-I frequently become frozen with self-doubt.
-To understand what was happening, I uncovered some of our recent client work to see what they struggled with specifically.
-I found five reasons.
+We have worked with dozens of impact companies struggling to articulate their vision.
+But the work feels personal because we also write for an impact company.
+We frequently become frozen with self-doubt.
+To understand what was happening, we uncovered some of our recent client work to see what they struggled with specifically.
+We found five reasons.
 Once we know our barriers, we can understand how to overcome them.

 We have a client that operates Substance Use Disorder clinics.
 The founders have compelling personal stories of bouncing from clinic to clinic, desperately trying to regain their lives.
 They are happy to use the narrative if it helps other people.
 But, as individuals in recovery, the last thing they want to do is use their story selfishly.
 They have to speak in concrete terms, not over-promise, and be honest.